What is the Difference between Delete, Truncate, and Drop command?

 DROP Command:

-• The DROP command in SQL allows you to delete entire table or even other database objects like views or indexes.
-It’s like removing an entire table from the database.
+command in SQL allows you to delete entire table or even other database objects like views or indexes.
+It’s like removing an entire table from the database. - When you use the DROP command, you’re telling SQL to completely delete the table and all its data (rows and columns).

-• Like TRUNCATE, DROP is also part of Data Definition Language (DDL) because it changes the database’s structure by removing objects.
+- Like TRUNCATE, DROP is also part of Data Definition Language (DDL) because it changes the database’s structure by removing objects.

-• Just like TRUNCATE, the DROP command cannot be rolled back.
+- Just like TRUNCATE, the DROP command cannot be rolled back.
 Once you use DROP, the table and all its data are gone forever.

-• So, be very cautious when using the DROP command, as you can accidentally erase important data if you’re not careful.
+- So, be very cautious when using the DROP command, as you can accidentally erase important data if you’re not careful.

 Remember, when working with databases, always double-check your commands and back up your data to prevent accidental loss.

-References: c-sharp corner Difference between Truncate, Delete, and Drop Command
+References: c-sharp corner– Difference between Truncate, Delete, and Drop Command

 FAQs – SQL Delete vs Truncate vs Drop: